 A profit and loss statement (usually abbreviated as a “P&L”) is a short document that will give you a quick snapshot of your business’s health, showing your business’s income and expenses over a certain defined period of time.
-You may want to see these numbers monthly, quarterly or annually, depending on why you need the P&L in the first place (they’re useful for everything from cash flow analysis to business loan applications).
+You may want to see these numbers monthly, quarterly or annually, depending on why you need the P&L in the first place (they’re useful for everything from cash flow analysis to applications for business loans).

 Here’s how to complete a profit and loss statement: